LiveNathan/blog/_posts/power.md

 Here's a simple process for single-phase loads (like most AV gear) on a $120/208\,\text{V}$ system:

-1. List all your equipment with realistic power draw values (Typical Power Draw in Watts).
+1. List all your equipment with realistic power draw values (Typical power draw in watts).
-2. Convert to current for each single-phase device: Current (Amps) = Power (Watts) / Voltage (Volts) Since most devices are connected Line-to-Neutral: Amps per leg = Watts / 120V
+2. Convert to current for each single-phase device: Current (Amps) = Power (Watts) / Voltage (Volts)
 3. Assign devices to phases (L1, L2, L3) trying to keep total amps per phase roughly equal.
 4. Check your balance: Calculate the percentage difference between the highest and lowest loaded phases.
 5. Adjust as needed until all phases are within $20\%$ of each other.